MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

         // Get response body
         try
         {
-            await e.PopulateResponseContentAsync();
-            DoSomethingWithResponseBody(e.Response.Content);
+            System.IO.Stream content = await e.Response.TryGetContentAsync();
+            DoSomethingWithResponseContent(content);
         }
         catch (COMException ex)
         {
-            // A COMException will be thrown if the request has no body.
+            // A COMException will be thrown if no content was found for the
+            // response, or if it failed to load.
         }
     }
 }